CorvetteCole/GotoSleep/README.md

 # TODO
 ## First Release Feature Locked TODO:

 ~~-Fix bug where minutes will equal 60 without adding to hours on the countdown.
-Experiment with using Math.round() with the hours finding function, otherwise just use and if statement to check if it is 60 and if so add 1 to hours~~ **DONE** (not confirmed fixed)
+Experiment with using Math.round() with the hours finding function, otherwise just use and if statement to check if it is 60 and if so add 1 to hours~~ **DONE**

 -Refactor settingsFragment code (things are called way more often than they need to be)